With the city’s annual calendar bursting with amazing events, there are even more reasons to make your NEXT STOP GLASGOW in 2018.

 Electric Frog and Pressure Riverside Festival (May 26 - 27)

-Scotland’s biggest electronic music festival will return again for it's 6th year and will take place in the grounds of the Riverside Museum on the banks of the Clyde, bringing together the biggest and best electrical artists and DJs in this unique and iconic location.
+Scotland’s biggest electronic music festival will return again for it's 6th year and will take place in the grounds of the Riverside Museum on the banks of the Clyde, bringing together the biggest and best electronic artists and DJs in this unique and iconic location.

 West End Festival (throughout June)